Reducing Cognitive Load in Venue Search

 I redesigned Cvent Event Diagramming's venue search flow to help users find faster, scan quicker, and reduce cognitive overload.

-Cvent Event Diagramming (CED) is a tool that helps event planners visualize and design event layouts.
+Cvent Event Diagramming (CED) is a tool that helps event planners visualize and design event layouts, and is formerly known as Social Tables.

 Within it, the venue search flow allows planners to find the specific venues and floor plans they've contracted to start building their diagrams.